Middle fork of the Salmon

 The middle section of the Middle Fork gives you a bit of everything: Incredible hiking, the best hot springs on the river, good fishing, sprawling camps and splashy whitewater.

-Mile 26.09 – Indian Creek Bridge:
+Mile 26.09 – Indian Creek Bridge

 Shortly after the Indian Creek Put-in, a small bridge passes over the river.
+This bridge was repaired in 2024.

 Mile 27.01 – Indian Creek: